-Other things that I am learning?
+What other things am I learning?

-- To say as little as possible during the interviews to give respondents space to shape their own contribution and not second-guess my views.
+To say as little as possible during the interviews to give respondents space to shape their own contribution and not second-guess my views.

-- Taking my fold-out chair to the front door steps in the morning sunshine gives a special snapshot of the street-view.
+Taking my fold-out chair to the front door steps in the morning sunshine gives a special snapshot of the street-view.
 Masked by big sunglasses, a book and even bigger mug of tea, I can discreetly observe and listen to fragments of passing conversation, be warmed by the lightness of familiar greetings, notice the patterns of comings and goings and can trace the faint April sun’s journey east to west– my sun-deck at the front door steps of no.68 becomes a cold shadow by the afternoon and across the road is then the place to be.
 I sat like this finishing the sublime ‘Lonely City’ by Olivia Lang, a book I found myself underlining entire paragraphs of.
 Given her subject matter, it seemed entirely appropriate to complete while alone but amidst the street surf of people washing in and out the front door to the tenement stair.

-- Beneath everyday household clutter, the table in my spare bedroom is an attractive and functional desk space.
+Beneath everyday household clutter, the table in my spare bedroom is an attractive and functional desk space.

-- Retaining professional and social networks during a period of solitary writing will be important.
+Retaining professional and social networks during a period of solitary writing will be important.
 If you’re reading this and are in one of those two categories, or any other category actually, please don’t be shy at picking up the phone!

-- The Rings of Saturn, W. G. Sebald
+The Rings of Saturn, W. G. Sebald

-- Autumn, Ali Smith
+Autumn, Ali Smith

-- The Lonely City, Olivia Lang
+The Lonely City, Olivia Lang

-- Lifetimes of Commitment, Molly Andrews
+Lifetimes of Commitment, Molly Andrews

 A welcome confidence boost came from getting a place on a series of essay writing workshops entitled ‘Genre-Bending’, tutored by some personal literature crushes including Max Porter and Karine Polwart.
 Experimenting with form and spending two days experimenting with other writers feels pretty jammy.